gpdowney/Dawn-of-Somethings/src/slavery.md

 After a trial period of domestication, Wendat prisoners either became full members of the family, or were tortured to death by the entire community.
 This torture is surprising because the Wendat even didn't spank their children.
 Yet even the children participated in this collective act of shocking violence.

-This moment of extreme, communal violence was meant to prevent individual acts of violence, and to keep the perpetual violence of slavery out of family life.
+Graeber and Wengrow hypothesize that this moment of extreme, communal violence was meant to prevent individual acts of violence, and to keep the perpetual violence of slavery out of family life.

 ## Corvée

 Distinction: corvée is not necessarily slavery.

-For example, corvée in [Uruk](/uruk) may have been a festival of shared work on public projects, like temples and irrigation canals.
+For example, corvée in [Uruk](/uruk) was more like a festival of shared work on public projects, like temples and irrigation canals.
 This required work came with feasts and debt forgiveness--so, in contrast to slavery, it freed folks from bondage.

 ## Violence persists by confusing itself with care {#persists}